Two becomes a trio as the man, James, joins the search for Hotel Ipek.

 While I shower, the guys reconvene downstairs

-where James comforts a Dutch girl, Veronique,
+where he comforts a Dutch girl

 who has lost luggage at the airport from days earlier,